flatironinstitute/CaImAn/docs/source/Getting_Started.rst

 The ``backend`` parameter determines the type of cluster used.
 The default value, ``'multiprocessing'``, uses the multiprocessing package, but ``ipyparallel`` is also available.
-More information on these choices can be found [here](https://github.com/flatironinstitute/CaImAn/blob/master/docs/CLUSTER.md).
+More information on these choices can be found `here <https://github.com/flatironinstitute/CaImAn/blob/master/docs/CLUSTER.md>`_.
 You can set the number of processes (cpu cores) to use with the ``n_processes`` parameter: the default value ``None`` will lead to the function selecting one *less* than the total number of logical cores available.

 The parameter ``ignore_preexisting``, which defaults to ``False``, is a failsafe used to avoid overwhelming your resources.
 If you try to start another cluster when Caiman already has one running, you will get an error.
 However, sometimes on more powerful machines you may want to spin up multiple Caiman environments.
-In that case, set ``ignore_preexisting`` to ``True`` and you will not get an error.
+In that case, set ``ignore_preexisting`` to ``True``.

 The output variable ``cluster`` is the multicore processing object that will be used in subsequent processing steps.
-It is the multicore processing object that will be passed around in subsequent stages and is the fulcrum for parallelization.
-The other output that can be useful to check is ``n_processes``, as it will tell you how many processes you successfully spawned.
+It will be passed as a parameter in subsequent stages and is the fulcrum for parallelization.
+The other output that can be useful to check is ``n_processes``, as it will tell you how many CPU cores you have set up in your cluster.

 Once you are done running computations that will use the cluster (typically: motion correction, CNMF, and component evaluation), then it can be a useful to save CPU resources by shutting it down: